Emil-Ey/TravelBuddy/README.md

   - Editing an existing trip.
   - Commenting on a specifc trip.
   - Adding yourself as a potential travel buddy to anothers trip.
   - Accepting a travel buddy on your own trip.
-If the max number of travel buddies is reached, no more travel buddies can be found.
+The trips travels buddies will be immutable once the trip is no longer "openForMoreTravelBuddies".
   - More might be added as the scope is determined along the way.